-Professor Tseloni is Professor of Quantitative Criminology with expertise in victimisation theory, applied social statistics and econometrics.
-Her work revolves around five broad themes: criminal victimisation inequalities, the crime drop, crime perceptions' social capital and cross-national comparisons.
+Andromachi Tseloni is Professor of Quantitative Criminology and leads the Quantitative and Spatial Criminology Research Group at Nottingham Trent University.
+With expertise in victimisation theory, crime prevention, applied social statistics and econometrics, her work revolves around five broad themes: criminal victimisation inequalities, the crime drop, crime perceptions, social capital and cross-national comparisons.

-Prior to her Ph.D. on 'Modelling Threats in England and Wales' which she completed in 1994, at the Department of Econometrics and Social Statistics, University of Manchester, with full financial support from the State Scholarship Foundation of Greece, she worked at the National Accounts Directorate of the National Statistical Service of Greece (1987-1990).
+Prior to her Ph.D. on 'Modelling Threats in England and Wales' (Department of Econometrics and Social Statistics, University of Manchester) with full financial support from the State Scholarships Foundation (IKY, Greece), she had received a BA (Hons.) and an MA from the Athens University of Economics and Business, Greece.